 EBONY: After Baggage Claim comes The Best Man sequel.
 People are rabid about that.
 Do you understand the appetite for this film, and have you been able to wrap your brain around that?

 TD: When you’re in this business, you take the good along with the bad.
 I try not to figure out why something is happening or sit too long on any positive occurrence, because anything can happen at any point in time.
-Just as we were pretty ecstatic the first time the first movie came out with the response, we’re really excited right now.
-We’re hoping that people show up and we’ll take it from there.
+Just as we were pretty ecstatic [when] the first movie came out with the response, we’re really excited right now.
+We’re hoping that people show up, and we’ll take it from there.

 TD: [Laughs] I’m a bit superstitious.
 I don’t want to count my eggs before anything’s been hatched.

-EBONY: People have been praying for a sequel to this film for the last 14 years.
+EBONY: People have been praying for a sequel to [Best Man] for the last 14 years.
 Is that something you guys took to set with you and talked about?
 Did being armed with that make you approach scenes differently or with more scrutiny?

 EBONY: This is such an important quarter for Black male actors.
-Baggage Claim and The Best Man 2 coming out.
-Fruitvale Station, 12 Years a Slave, The Butler, and the Nelson Mandela biopic.
+Baggage Claim and The Best Man 2 are coming out, as are Fruitvale Station, 12 Years a Slave, The Butler and the Nelson Mandela biopic.
 Does the diversity of projects mean that things are getting easier for Black men in Hollywood?